 If you don’t already have policies and procedures in place for safeguarding the data your organization collects, it’s time to do so.
 These policies should be developed with the GDPR requirements in mind, and lay out exactly what your organization needs to do to maintain the safety of PII as well as what to do in the case of a data breach.
 As the GDPR continues to change over time, you’ll want to review these policies and procedures and keep them as up to date as possible.

-Know What to Do in the Case of a Data Breach
+Know what to do in the case of a Data Breach

 In the event of a data breach or unlawful storage of personal data, as determined by the GDPR, organizations open themselves up to major fines.
 According to Article 32, data controllers need to rapidly respond to the incident and report the breach within 72 hours of discovery and there should be policies and procedures in place to ensure this process is as efficient as possible.